The DA (Direct Access) course.

 Things for you to arrange beforehand:

 • Complete the booking form, noting the number of your previous licence and the date of its expiry.
 You will find the booking form here.
-Print out and keep a copy of the confirmation page that you will recieve once your booking has been made.
+Print out and keep a copy of the confirmation page that you will receive once your booking has been made.

 • Make an early application for your new driving licence and ensure that it is valid from the date of your training or earlier.